AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * __Administrator__: The administrative user that manages the LMS and related systems.
 Such a user performs tasks such as learner enrollment, course structure definition, and report management.

+* __Assignable Unit (AU)__:  A learning presentation launched from an LMS.
+The AU is the unit of tracking and management.
+The AU collects data on the learner and sends it to the LMS system.
+An Learning Activity Provider maps to a single AU.

-* __Course__: A collection of assignable units, in a logical grouping, of learning content.
+* __Course__: A collection of assignable units, in a logical grouping.
 A course is typically an internal data structure.
 Courses are often assigned to learners and tracked by the LMS.

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.
 Experience API (XAPI): XAPI is a runtime data